artcom/hsm-py/README.md

 # HSM for Python

-A hierarchical state machine implemented in python
+A hierarchical state machine implemented in Python

 ## Features